 - Associated autoimmune diseases may become manifest and need management.

-- 40% to 50% of patients develop extraglandular disease, which may be manifested either by epithelial lymphocytic invasion of the lung, liver, or kidney (resulting in interstitial nephritis) or by skin vasculitis, peripheral neuropathy, glomerulonephritis and low C4 levels - conditions which represent an immune complex-mediated disease.
+- Approximately 50% of patients develop disease in sites other than glands.
+This could be either lymphocytic invasion of the epithelial cells in lung, liver, or kidney, or as skin vasculitis, peripheral neuropathy, glomerulonephritis and low C4 levels - conditions which represent an immune complex-mediated disease.

 - Infections of the eyes and mouth are more likely.
 The parotid gland may be infected with Staphylococcus spp., Streptococcus spp. or pneumococcus.